 Our role is to make sure the gas market works properly and that there are no barriers to stop gas companies from doing their job.

-Information and reports we have published on gas security of supply can be found in the publications and updates list below.
+Information and reports we have published on gas security of supply and gas emergency arrangements can be found in the publications and updates list below.